EQEmu/eqemu-docs-v2/docs/categories/operation/loading-server-data.md

 * In game command **#reloadstatic** - will reload objects from the `objects` table for the respective zone and instance

-{% hint style="success" %}
+!!! info
       Note that you will likely have to zone for your client to update.
-{% endhint %}

 ## Pets